 Just because Hugo is not legally required to be HIPAA compliant does it still meet its security standards?

 YES!
 We respect your privacy and understand the importance of securing your information.
 Therefore we choose to meet the highest possible standards to earn your trust.
 We meet the technical, physical and administrative safeguard requirements defined by the HIPAA Security Rule to be considered “safe” with regards to privacy protection.
-Hugo was designed, built, and is operated leveraging HIPAA recommended and best-practice safeguards to ensure your information is well protected.

 NETWORK PROTECTION.
 Hugo’s servers and supporting systems are protected from hackers and network intrusion using firewalls and other leading security measures.